s-casci/tinyzero/README.md

 - `value_fn(game)`: takes as input a game and returns a value (float)
 - `policy_fn(game)`: takes as input a game and returns a policy (Numpy array)

 Any other method is not directly used by the MCTS, so it's optional and depends on the agent you want to implement.
-For example, the `AlphaZeroAgent` is extended in a `AlphaZeroAgentTrainer` class that adds methods to train the model after each episode.
+For example, the `AlphaZeroAgent` is extended by the `AlphaZeroAgentTrainer` class that adds methods to train the model after each episode.

 ## Train in Google Colab